 Using data effectively is also allowing Amazon to outprice other businesses and sometimes even manufacturers on their own products.
 It can sell products cheaper because it knows their shopper’s journey.
 They can also upsell effectively and treat customers as lifelong clients, not single transactions.
 The problem is that Amazon is using data and AI so effectively that it is putting retailers out of business who aren’t keeping pace.

 What are small and medium-size businesses to do?

 For starters, some are building out their own customized software solutions that are tailored to their business.
 This involves hiring web developers who specialize in AI as well as data scientists who can make sense of the numbers.
 Even for a small site, this would be hundred-of-thousands of dollars at a minimum and very time-consuming.
 Time and money is often not something a small company or start-up business has on their side.

 But, most are turning to other software solutions that are helping businesses compete.
 Several software subscription solutions exist that are making it possible to harness the power of AI affordably.
 A data science degree is not required by the user and a web developer isn’t necessary.
 The software is easily installed like a browser extension and the user interface quickly walks website administrator through the process of getting set up.

-The key is that these AI software solutions are enabling small and medium size businesses to sky rocket their e-Commerce sales without millions of dollars and without knowing how to make sense of big data.
-Store owners can give their shoppers personalized online experiences that are even better than a loyal sales person would provide.
+The key is that these AI software solutions are enabling small and medium-sized businesses to skyrocket their e-Commerce sales without millions of dollars and without knowing how to make sense of big data.
+Store owners can give their shoppers personalized online experiences that are even better than a loyal salesperson would provide.

 Evolving past a “nice to have”…